Key World Initiative Nutrition - Food systems

 • Andrea Rizo Barroso, University of Barcelona, Spain.
 Expertise: Urban food environments, Food security, Gender inequalities, Right to food

-• Bruno Lopes Silva, University of Sao Paulo, Brazil.
-Expertise: Applied Economics, Business, Economic Development, Policy, Food and Nutrition Security, Food Systems.
+• Bruno Lopes Silva, University of São Paulo, Brazil.
+Expertise: Applied economics, Business, Economic development, Policy, Food and nutrition security, Food systems.

-• Sarah E Veale, University of York, England.
+• Sarah E. Veale, University of York, England.
 Expertise: Social inequalities, Maternal and child nutrition, Sustainable food systems, Plant-based diets, Research and co-design, Food insecurity and ultra-processed foods, Climate and health, Public engagement and science, Communication

 Testimonials